-Squarebox is a software development company specialising in building tools for digital asset management.
-Their flagship product, CatDV, is a media asset management system that consists of a suite of products – which includes desktop, server, and web-based solutions.
+Squarebox is a software development company that builds innovative tools for digital asset management.
+Their flagship product, CatDV, is a media asset management system that consists of a suite of products with desktop, server, and web-based solutions.

-Squarebox wanted to totally revamp the user experience for version 2 of the CatDV web client with improved functionality and UI, and later a redesign of their desktop client and associated tools.
+Back in 2014, Squarebox wanted to totally revamp the user experience for v2.0 of the CatDV web client.

-The new web client needed to work equally well on touch devices and in the web browser, so all UI components needed to be designed with minimum touch area in mind and a flexible, responsive layout.
-Although primarily a means to catalog, browse, and manage media assets, the web client still has some advanced features in common with the desktop client – specifically the timeline-based sequence editor with it’s zoomable and draggable interface, which proved to be quite a challenge to design for touch devices.
+The web client’s primary goal is to help catalog, browse, and manage media assets.
+But it still has some advanced features in common with its sibling desktop client; specifically the timeline/sequence editor with it’s zoomable and draggable interface, which proved to be quite a challenge to redesign for touch devices.

-One of the defining features of the web client is the ability to customise and personalise the interface to suit the specific requirements of the customer.
-This was achieved using Bootstrap themes to extend the default styling of the user interface – allowing the customer to go crazy with the colour choices, as demonstrated below:
+A defining feature of the web client is the ability to customise and personalise the interface to suit the specific requirements of the customer.
+This was achieved using Bootstrap themes to extend the default styling of the user interface – allowing the customer to go crazy with their colour choices, as shown below.

-Squarebox continue to innovate with the design of their products with an emphasis on customer experience.
-You can find out more about their CatDV product line at their website.
+You can find out more about the CatDV product line at the Squarebox website.